 Short-term disability (STD) and long-term disability (LTD) insurance plans are a crucial part of employee benefits.
 With the onset of the COVID-19 pandemic, the number of these disability claims has relatively spiked along with pandemic- and mental health-related disabilities.
 However, employers and plan sponsors grappled with assessing the eligibility of such claims.
+It has also heightened the risk for potential litigation.

 The California Consumer Privacy Act (CCPA) significantly reshaped privacy laws, creating a profound impact on California-based companies and consumers.
 Since its enactment, businesses have been faced with increased challenges and compliance hurdles and its effect will be further felt as revisions to the existing regulations are still possible.